China Western Development: Hydraulic projects

+Hydropower

+As part of the program, China's five large state-owned hydropower companies planned, underwrote, and built the majority of dams on the Lancang River and its tributaries.

+Taxation

+Foreign-invested enterprises in the west region operating in specified industries received a preferential corporate income tax rate of 15% as well as 50% for three years after graduating from the basic tax holiday.
+Foreign enterprises in transportation, electricity, water conservancy, mail services, and broadcasting had a full tax exemption for 2 years and 50% tax relief for an additional three years afterwards.

 Effects

-Economic Developments
+Economic developments

-China's attempt to develop its western regions has had varying effects on the West's economic development.
-While massive investment has boosted the region's output, effectively raising the GDP in all western regions, the project failed to achieve its goal of eliminating the economic gap between China's East and West.
+China's attempts to develop its western regions have had varied effects on the West's economic development.
+While massive investment has been accompanied by a boost in GDP across all western regions, the broader policy has failed to achieve its goal of eliminating the economic gap between China's East and West.

-From 1999 to 2001, Xinjiang and Guangxi displayed an annual GDP percent increase of as high as 30%.
-China's western regions have reported an annual average economic growth rate of 10.6% for six years in a row.
-The combined GDP of the western regions reached 3.33 trillion yuan in 2005, compared with 1.66 trillion yuan in 2000, while net income grew on average 10% for urban residents in the west and 6.8% for rural residents.
-Initiatives encouraging Chinese from wealthier and more crowded regions of China to move to the less crowded western regions has resulted in population growth in [a few cities], most notably Qinghai with its increase of 12.6%.
+Initiatives encouraging Chinese from wealthier and more crowded regions of China to move to the less crowded western regions has resulted in population growth in several cities, most notably Qinghai with its increase of 12.6%.

 Nevertheless, the economic growth rate of China's East continues to exceed that of the West, causing the western share of domestic product to continue to fall.
 The West's contribution to the GDP decreased from 20.88% in 1990 to 17.13% in 2000.
 Relative levels of GDP per capita in the West decreased from 73.30% in 1990 to 60.87% in 2000.
 In 1990, Shanghai's per capita GDP was 7.3 times that of Guizhou, the poorest province in China; by 2000, the figure had grown to 12.9 times.
 Evidence from the China Statistical Yearbook also confirms the increasing economic gap between China's West and East, indicating that the east-to-west GDP ratio increased from 2.98 in 1980 to 4.33 in 2000.

+Xi Jinping's Belt and Road Initiative built upon the strategies of Jiang's Western development efforts.